twodee/madeup/docs/extrude.md

 As we trace out closed polygons, our thinking about the algorithm will be more fruitful if we recognize that we will need to turn a total 360 degrees.
 In the case of a star, we have five arms, each of which will net us 72 degrees toward the 360.

 Let's start with a single arm.
 We move out to its point, then turn and trace out the other side of the arm.
 Note that we effectively turn 72 degrees clockwise.
-At the point we turned 144 degrees clockwise, but we lost 72 when at the end we turned counterclockwise to get ready for the next arm.
+At the tip of the arm, we turned 144 degrees clockwise, but we lost 72 when at the end we turned counterclockwise to get ready for the next arm.

 {:.mup}
 ~~~